Buffing your skin into submission with a hard-bristled brush?

 Seriously, it sounds like something you’d do to My Little Pony.

 Well, before you give it the complete brush-off, read on.

-Because once you understand the beauty benefits of this little beauty treat, you’ll have your clothes in one hand and a scrubber in the other.
+Once you understand the benefits of dry brushing, you’ll soon have your clothes in one hand and a scrubber in the other.

 Cast your mind back to your biology class and answer these questions:

 - what is the largest organ on your body, responsible for 10 to 15% of total elimination?

 - what organ receives a third of all the blood circulating in your body?

 - if toxins are circulating in your blood, which organ lets you know there is a probWhichwhich of your organs is the last to receive nutrients, yet the first to show signs of imbalance or deficiency?

 Why, your skin, of course!
 It is a significant organ in your body as much as your heart, lungs, liver, and kidneys are, and its primary function includes respiration, excretion, circulation, the movement of lymph and immunity,

 In Chinese medicine, the skin is so important that it’s referred to as the third kidney that conducts vital Chi.